Study Abroad FAQs

 For Approved and Exchange programs, the CIE application deadline is:

-- March 15 for fall and summer programs
+- March 13 for Summer and Fall programs

 Some programs have earlier application deadlines!
 Students enrolling in UNH Approved or Exchange programs must meet a second deadline for completing and submitting CIE registration paperwork.